Restoring Music.app to the iTunes glory days

 Why this matters to me

 Apps that aren't customizable, like Spotify, impart their corporate mental model onto you.
-I find this particularly dangerous for apps managing something so central to one's identity as music.
-Uncustomizable platforms use their total control to induce the user behaviors that are profitable to them.
+I find this especially dangerous for apps managing something as central to your identity as music.
+Uncustomizable platforms use their total control to induce user behaviors that are profitable to them.
 When it comes to art and entertainment, corporate motives are always at odds with your personal human values.

 Spotify's music library management UI is purposefully limited.
-If it wasn't, you likely would spend more time forming deeper bonds to music you already cherish.
-Checking out new music would become an intentional active choice for you rather than a passive constant.
+If it wasn't, you likely would spend more time forming deeper bonds with music you already cherish.
+Checking out new music would be an intentional active choice for you rather than a passive constant of your life.
+But they want you locked into their platform by algorithmic dependence.

 - zgzag